String of Pearls Dropping Beads — Why Pearls Fall and How to Stop It

 Symptoms

-- fallen beads scattered on the surface below the hanging plant
+- fallen beads scattered across the surface or floor below the hanging basket, often noticed before any change is seen on the plant itself

 Causes